Project-Reclass/toynet-content/data/lecture/7001/lecture.md

 ![Article](https://github.com/Project-Reclass/toynet-content/raw/main/data/lecture/7001/toynet-emulator.gif)

 If you enjoy learning through interaction, we have `Survey`s to get to know you a little better, annd `Quiz`zes to help you assess how your learning is coming along.
 Our technology team also built an entire network emulator so you can practice fundamental system administration skills right inside of ToyNet!
+You'll see a demo of the emulator lab in two submodules.

-Now that you know what ToyNet is all about, let's get started on computer networking!
+Now that you know what ToyNet is all about, we want to share who we originally built it for - click `Next >>` to see a video about the mission of Project Reclass!